gandm/language-babel/README.md

 Language grammar for ES2015 Javascript and Facebook React JSX syntax.
 The color of syntax is determined by the theme in use.

 [Babel](http://babeljs.io/) ( previously known as 6to5 ) support is baked in.
-Options in the language-babel settings allow for compilation on the fly, plus full transpiler control and output. language-babel has always supported .babelrc files but Release 0.6.0 adds additional support for `.babelrc` files.
+Options in the language-babel settings allow for compilation on the fly, plus full transpiler control and output. language-babel adds additional support for `.babelrc` files.

 ##Installation